the-ted/content-guide/article.md

 **Good for**: Art, fiction books, history, subjects you didn't know you were interested in

 This was the journal I started with.
 My grandfather was an ardent NYRB fan and I picked this source up from him.
-Some of these articles will show up in reputable online blogs (e.g. yCombinator, metafilter) every now and then.
+Some of these articles will show up in reputable online blogs (e.g. yCombinator, Metafilter) every now and then.

 For me, really good content I've found here is the work by [Rachel Cusk](https://en.wikipedia.org/wiki/Rachel_Cusk), among others.